 2. Skinny Frappuccino

 If it looks and tastes like a milkshake, but with half the calories … sounds too good to be true, right?
 That’s because it is.
-Reading the ingredient list on Starbucks’ Coffee Light Frappuccino practically requires a chemistry degree—the “light frappuccino syrup” contains water, sugar, fructose, natural flavors, salt, carrageenan, xanthan gum, maltodextrin, potassium sorbate, citric acid, and rebaudioside A. Yeah … what?
+Reading the ingredient list on Starbucks’ Coffee Light Frappuccino practically requires a chemistry degree—the “light frappuccino syrup” contains water, sugar, fructose, natural flavors, salt, and carrageenan, xanthan gum, maltodextrin, potassium sorbate, citric acid, and rebaudioside A. Yeah … what?
 Most of these ingredients are made in a lab (yuck!) and don’t add any nutrition to your drink.

 A skinny frap is probably OK every once in a while, but contains 23 grams of sugar.
 That number is big enough to throw your blood sugar levels seriously out of whack and cause things like fatigue, hormone dysfunction, hunger, and even acne breakouts.